Fearless (Taylor Swift album): Marketing

 On June 8, 2008, Swift performed songs from Fearless on Clear Channel's Stripped; the performance was recorded and included in the Platinum Edition reissue.
 Prior to the album's commercial release, "Change" was made available via the iTunes Store on August 8 as a promotional single.
 It was included on the AT&T Team USA Soundtrack, a compilation of songs played during the United States' participation in the 2008 Summer Olympics.
 A digital campaign launched through the iTunes Store, called "Countdown to Fearless", featured one song released each week during the five weeks leading to the album's release.
 "Breathe" was released as a promotional single exclusively via Rhapsody on October 21, 2008.

 Swift made many television appearances to promote Fearless throughout late 2008, performing on shows including The Ellen DeGeneres Show, Good Morning America, and Late Night with David Letterman.
 A special CMT Crossroads episode featuring Swift and rock band Def Leppard singing each other's songs was recorded on October 6 at the Roy Acuff Theater in Nashville, and aired on CMT on November 7, 2008.
 Her performances at awards shows that year included the Country Music Association Awards and the American Music Awards.

 Besides live appearances, Swift used her MySpace account to promote to a young audience, sharing snippets of songs for streaming before they were released to radio, as she had done with her debut album.
 She continued to appear on televised events through 2009, hosting Saturday Night Live, and performing at awards shows including the 51st Annual Grammy Awards, the CMT Music Awards, and the Country Music Association Awards.
-At the 2009 MTV Video Music Awards, rapper-producer Kanye West interrupted Swift's acceptance speech for winning Best Female Video with "You Belong with Me"—an incident known as "Kanyegate", which prompted many internet memes and media coverage.
+At the 2009 MTV Video Music Awards, the rapper-producer Kanye West interrupted Swift's acceptance speech for winning Best Female Video with "You Belong with Me"—an incident known as "Kanyegate", which received widespread media coverage and led to a longer feud.

 Five songs were released as singles from Fearless.
 The lead single, "Love Story", was released on September 15, 2008.
-It peaked atop the Hot Country Songs, and was the first country song to reach number one on the Mainstream Top 40, a Billboard chart monitoring pop radio in the U.S. The single peaked at number four on the U.S. Billboard Hot 100, and at number two on the UK Singles Chart, and was Swift's first number-one single in Australia.
+It peaked atop Hot Country Songs and was the first country song to reach number one on Pop Songs, a Billboard chart monitoring pop radio in the United States.
+The single peaked at number four on the US Billboard Hot 100, number two on the UK Singles Chart, and number one in Australia.
 The four remaining singles were "White Horse" (December 8, 2008), "You Belong with Me" (April 20, 2009), "Fifteen" (August 31, 2009), and "Fearless" (January 4, 2010).
-All four peaked within the top forty of the Billboard Hot 100, with "You Belong with Me" peaking at number two as the highest-charting Fearless single, and within the top ten of the Hot Country Songs, with "You Belong with Me" reaching number one.
-"You Belong with Me", similar to "Love Story", was a crossover success.
-The song was the first country song to top the all-genre Radio Songs chart, driven mostly by non-country airplay.
+All four peaked within the top 40 of the Billboard Hot 100, with "You Belong with Me" peaking at number two, and within the top ten of Hot Country Songs, with "You Belong with Me" reaching number one.
+Similar to "Love Story", "You Belong with Me" was a crossover success, becoming the first country song to top the all-genre Radio Songs chart, driven mostly by non-country airplay.
+According to Nielsen SoundScan, "Love Story" and "You Belong with Me" were the two most-played songs on US radio throughout 2009.